isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         return s;
     }(); // note ()

-If at all possible, reduce the conditions to a simple set of alternatives (e.g., an `enum`) and don't mix up selection and initialization.
+If at all possible, reduce the conditions to a simple set of alternatives (e.g., an `enum`) and don’t mix up selection and initialization.

 ##### Example